 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Ashesh Ishwarlal Ranchod had no financial relationships to ineligible companies to disclose.View Ashesh Ishwarlal Ranchod's current disclosures

-Copper beaten skull, also known as beaten brass skull, refers to the prominence of convolutional markings (gyral impressions on the inner table of the skull) seen throughout the skull vault.
+Copper beaten skull, also known as beaten silver skull or beaten brass skull, refers to the prominence of convolutional markings (gyral impressions on the inner table of the skull) seen throughout the skull vault.

 There are no clinical features specific and unique to a copper-beaten skull, as the osseous features are on the skull's inner surface.
 The appearance may be associated with skull abnormalities (e.g. craniosynostosis) and raised intracranial pressure in children; the clinical presentation may reflect these underlying causes.

 It is important to note that a copper-beaten appearance can be seen in normal children during periods of rapid brain growth between 2-3 and 5-7 years 5.

 Raised intracranial pressure was once thought to be the single causative mechanism behind increased inner table markings that give rise to the copper-beaten skull appearance.
 However, this appearance is not specific, and other causes include: